Jamie Reuben: Early life

-James Adam Reuben was born in May 1987, the son of billionaire David Reuben.
-He was educated at North Bridge House School and studied business at Regent's University London.
+James Adam Reuben was born in May 1987, the son of billionaire David Reuben and younger brother to US property tycoon David Reuben Jr, who is married to actress Carolina Guerra.
+James was educated at North Bridge House School, and studied business at Regent's University London.

 Career

 In April 2010, Jamie Reuben's family firm Reuben Brothers bought a stake in Metro Bank and, in October 2011, he was appointed as a non-executive member of the Board of Directors.
 In February 2015, Reuben resigned from the Board.

-In 2011, Jamie Reuben, on behalf of Reuben Brothers Limited, was the co-founder along with financier Andrew Danenza of the investment firm Melbury Capital, whose Advisory Board is chaired by David Reuben.
+In 2011, Jamie Reuben, on behalf of Reuben Brothers Limited, was the co-founder, along with financier Andrew Danenza, of the investment firm Melbury Capital, whose Advisory Board is chaired by David Reuben.

 In the 2012 London mayor election, Reuben served as chairman of Boris Johnson's re-election campaign committee.
 Reuben has donated £816,000 to the Conservative Party, and is a member of the party's Advisory Board for significant donors.

 In May 2018, brothers David and Simon Reuben bought the Burlington Arcade shopping mall for £300m and appointed Jamie Reuben as managing director.
 On 8 October 2018, Jamie Reuben was appointed to the board of London-based football club Queen's Park Rangers.